nichlock/rti/README.md

 3. The GUI within the above program, which enables easy control over the whole system.
 Contains options for different patterns, speeds, LED configurations, camera shutter controls, and general settings.

 # About the System

+Our device is comprised of three major parts: the dome's physical construction, the driver board, and the code.

+The dome itself is